 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at September 30, 2020, the Company had a cash balance of \$4,526,899 to settle current liabilities of \$163,319.
-Management believes that it has sufficient funds to meet its current liabilities as they become due; however, as the COVID-19 pandemic has continued to spread, it has adversely affected workforces, economies, as well as financial markets globally, potentially leading to an economic downturn.
+As at September 30, 2021, the Company had a cash balance of \$5,942,355 to settle current liabilities of \$79,808.
+Management believes that it has sufficient funds to meet its current liabilities as they become due; however, as the COVID-19 pandemic has continued to spread, it may impact workforces, economies, as well as financial markets globally, potentially leading to an economic downturn.
 This has impacted the Company's ability to raise necessary funds.
 It is not possible for the Company at this time to predict the duration or magnitude of the impact towards the Company's business or results from its operations.